ghc/ghc/docs/users_guide/glasgow_exts.rst

 Deriving strategies
 -------------------

+.. ghc-flag:: -XDerivingStrategies

+    Allow multiple ``deriving``, each optionally qualified with a *strategy*.

 In most scenarios, every ``deriving`` statement generates a typeclass instance in an unambiguous fashion.
 There is a corner case, however, where simultaneously enabling both the :ghc-flag:`-XGeneralizedNewtypeDeriving` and